-By default, a data file is automatically broken into 2 GB operating system file segments as its size passes that boundary.
+By default, a data file is automatically divided into 2 GB operating system file segments as its size passes that boundary.
 The configuration property Limit Segment Size to 2 GB allows you to specify whether you want files divided into 2 GB segments or unified in a single, nonsegmented file.
 The advantage of using a larger nonsegmented file is more efficient disk I/O. Therefore, you can expect increased performance.
-Note that 13.0 format files do not support segmentation.
+Note that files version 13.0 and later do not support segmentation.